decred/dcrdocs/docs/governance/politeia/politeia-censorship.md

 ## Proving censorship

 When a user registers, a cryptographic identity (pub/priv key pair) is created.
-This cryptographic identity is then used to create a “censorship token” for each user submission (proposal, comment, comment upvote/downvote).
-If a user's submission is censored, they can use this token to cryptographically prove their submission was censored, the time it was submitted, and the exact form of the submission.
+This cryptographic identity is then used to create a “censorship record" for each user submission (proposal, comment, comment upvote/downvote).
+If a user's submission is censored, they can use this censorship record to cryptographically prove their submission was censored, the time it was submitted, and the exact form of the submission.

 If a user's proposal is censored, it will not appear publicly on Politeia, but will still be visible to the user and admins.
 The censored proposal will still appear on the user's `Your Proposals` page, along with the reason the proposal was censored.
 Below is an example proposal that was censored as spam.

 ![Example Censored Proposal](/img/politeia/censored-proposal.png)

+## Recourse

+If a user feels they have been unjustly censored, they are free to show their provably censored proposal to the [community](../../getting-started/beginner-guide.md#community) at large and build support for their submission to be uncensored (which admins have the ability to do).
+Proposals can also be resubmitted at any time after incorporating feedback from the admins or other community members.
+Users are responsible for hosting any censored content if they wish to share it externally.

 ### Don't trust, verify

-Clicking on the `Download Proposal Bundle` link on the proposal page will download a JSON file to the user's computer containing information about the proposal, including the proposal's censorship token.
-This JSON contains all the information needed to prove that a proposal was censored, the time it was submitted, and its exact form.
-Politeia provides a tool, politeia_verify, which uses the information in the JSON to verify the proposal submission.
-Source code and instructions for politeia_verify can be found [here](https://github.com/decred/politeia/tree/master/politeiad/cmd/politeia_verify)
+Clicking on the `Download Proposal Bundle` link on the proposal page will download a JSON file to the user's computer containing information about the proposal, including the proposal's censorship record.
+The censorship record contains all the information needed to prove a proposal was submitted, including the time it was submitted, its exact form at the time of submission, and if it was censored.
+Politeia provides a verification tool, politeia_verify, that can be used verify a proposal submission using its censorship record.
+Source code and instructions for using politeia_verify can be found [here](https://github.com/decred/politeia/tree/master/politeiad/cmd/politeia_verify).